swt30/thesis/chapters/04-heating/04-heating.md

 ##### Pressure at the radiative--convective boundary

-I compared the mass--radius relation for models with different value of the atmosphere--envelope transition pressure $P_\mathrm{env}$.
+I compared the mass--radius relation for models with different fixed value of the atmosphere--envelope transition pressure $P_\mathrm{tr}$.
-I did this to assess whether my choice of a fixed $P_\mathrm{env}$ could bias my models.
+I did this to assess the sensitivity of my models to the exact value of the transition pressure $P_\mathrm{tr}$.
-I find that fixing the pressure at the radiative--convective boundary should not have significantly affected the final radius, because varying it produces very little change in the radius ([@fig:transition-pressure]).
+I find that varying it produces very little change in the planet's size ([@fig:transition-pressure]), suggesting that the matching between atmosphere and interior need only be approximate if we are only interested in the final radius.

 ![
-  The pressure chosen for the radiative--convective boundary only marginally affects the final radius.
+  The pressure at the radiative--convective boundary only marginally affects the final radius.
-  Here I show the effect of changing the atmosphere--envelope transition pressure $P_\mathrm{env}$.
+  Here I show the effect of changing the atmosphere--envelope transition pressure $P_\mathrm{tr}$.
-  Although a higher $P_\mathrm{env}$ gives a larger planet because more of the planet's mass is in the atmosphere, the effect is minimal.
+  Although a higher $P_\mathrm{tr}$ gives a larger planet because more of the planet's mass is in the atmosphere, the effect is minimal.
 ](transition-pressure){#fig:transition-pressure}

 ##### Water fraction

 I compared the mass--radius curves for planets with varying water fractions ([@fig:core-fraction]).
 Here I find a strong link between the planet's water fraction and its radius.
-For example, a $1\,$M$_\oplus$ planet with an Earth-like irradiation temperature and internal heating is twice the size if $50$% of its mass is instead taken to consist of a water envelope and atmosphere.
+For example, a $1\,$M$_\oplus$ planet with an Earth-like irradiation temperature and internal heating more than doubles in size if $50$% of its mass is instead taken to consist of a water envelope and atmosphere.
 This is larger than the difference seen in @sec:effect-of-water-content because I now treat the atmospheric layer correctly, rather than ignoring it as in @sec:watery-planet-interiors.

 ![